Bhuwanyu/Bhuwanyu_NID_PlayfulMedia/Day 4/Project 4 (Documentation)/Generative Image _Array.md

 # Project 4: Generative Image Pattern Exploration | Bhuwanyu Agrawal (2025)
-This project is an experimental exploration of generative patterns through handmade reepetive patterns.
+This project is an experimental exploration of generative patterns through handmade repetive patterns.
 The goal is to learn how repetition, arrays, and loops can create continuous motifs across a canvas.
 Currently, the work is in progress, focusing on experimentation and drawing a repeative pattern as my current one is not repeative.

 **Process**
 - Motif Experimentation